Transylvania University: Library

 Originally completed in 1952 and dedicated by President Dwight D. Eisenhower, the main library building was renovated and enlarged in 1985; it was re-dedicated by then Vice President George H. W. Bush as the Douglas Gay Jr. and Frances Carrick Thomas Library.
-The Special Collections of the library houses a manuscript collection with letters, diaries, and documents of notable historical figures associated with the university, including Henry Clay, Jefferson Davis, Robert Peter, John Wesley Hunt, Daniel Drake, and Horace Holley.
+The Special Collections of the library houses a manuscript collection with letters, diaries, and documents of notable historical figures associated with the institution, including Henry Clay, Jefferson Davis, Robert Peter, John Wesley Hunt, Daniel Drake, and Horace Holley.
 The rare books section houses a collection of books relating to the history of horses and natural history and a collection of pre-1800 medical books.
 The books belonging to the Transylvania Medical Department, which closed in 1859, are now kept in special collections.
 The library was the setting for the film "American Animals", which told how four 20-year-old students stole and attempted to sell some of the rare books.

 The basement of the library was renovated and became the Dugi Academic Center for Excellence in 2013 and the first floor was renovated in 2015.

 The Glenn Building was constructed as a multi-purpose building in 2005 and houses a coffee shop, Gratz Perk, admissions offices, and expansion space for the library.
 It was named in honor of James F. Glenn, a former trustee who donated $1.1 million for its construction.
 It has an environmentally friendly geothermal heating and air conditioning system, and several mature trees near the site were preserved during construction.